savoirfairelinux/dhtnet/extras/virtual-networking/README.md

 Probe definitions live in `probes/*.json`.
 Current probe names are:

-- `namespace-command`
+- `capture-namespace-command`
   - run an arbitrary command inside a role namespace
 - `igd-discovery`
   - run `upnpc -s` inside a role namespace
 - `dsh-roundtrip`
-  - run a real WAN-side dhtnet session and verify UPnP mappings during the active session
+  - `probe_sequence` probe that runs a real WAN-side dhtnet session and verifies UPnP mappings during the active session

 Each scenario step now binds generic `inputs` to a probe definition instead of embedding probe-specific fields in the scenario schema.